Maker Toolkit Maker Faire Bay Area 2018

 San Mateo, CA 94403

-EARLY SHIPMENTS:The San Mateo Event Center does not accept freight deliveries in advance of Maker Faire dates.
-For shipments that may arrive earlier, please fill out the Special Request Form.
+For shipments that need to arrive earlier, please let us know by emailing us at firstname.lastname@example.org.

 Note: Sponsors have a separate shipping and delivery process.
 They pay for this service onsite.
 If someone delivers your package to your exhibit space and attempts to bill you, please alert your Area Manager.
 Makers are expected to pick up their own shipments from their Area Manager.